 If you're having some of the characteristic symptoms of hemorrhoids - swelling, bleeding, or pain - you may want to visit your regular doctor first.
 Often, hemorrhoids are mild and can be treated with certain lifestyle changes.
 If your doctor sees indications of a more complicated case of hemorrhoids or a more serious condition, they may refer you to a specialist like a gastroenterologist or a colon and rectal surgeon.

-- Q How will my doctor check if my leg cramps are due to a vascular problem?
+- Q How are leg cramps due to a vascular problem treated?

 - Q What should I think about if I have hemorrhoids?

 - Q What causes vascular disease?